Savit-Raj/TalentFlow/README.md

 ### Candidate Pipeline
 - **1000+ Candidate Management**: Efficient handling of large candidate pools
 - **Kanban Board**: Visual drag-and-drop stage management
+- **Drag and Drop**: Drag and Drop only works if the name is searched to avoid random allocations.
 - **6-Stage Pipeline**: Applied → Screening → Technical → Offer → Hired → Rejected
 - **Advanced Search**: Real-time filtering by name and email
 - **Stage Analytics**: Live counts for each pipeline stage